 – 5 years retrospective, 5 years prospective

 National funding for a larger scale project and are moving from the pilot to the main study.
-The communities/sites are still to be determined.
+The communities/sites are still to be determined but Saskatoon could be one of them.
 There has also been a change to the protocol from the pilot, such as following participants for 10 years before and after, rather than five.

 This study is supported by the CanHepC through funding provided by the Canadian Institutes of Health Research (CIHR) and the Public Health Agency of Canada (PHAC).